kleffy/ijepa-ssl/README.md

 ## Acknowledgments

-- Thanks to <Redacted> for providing the animal dataset and challenge structure
+- Thanks to [Redacted] for providing the animal dataset
 - Implementation based on insights from the original I-JEPA paper